dloscutoff/funstack/README.md

 The usual way of invoking the FunStack interpreter is to pass the filename of the FunStack program as a command-line argument.
 The remaining command-line args are parsed as FunStack values and passed as arguments to the program.
 Calling the interpreter without arguments reads and executes a single-line program from stdin.

-An online version of the interpreter is available at [Replit](https://replit.com/@dloscutoff/funstack).

 The easiest way to compile and run the interpreter is using the [Haskell Tool Stack](https://docs.haskellstack.org/en/stable/).
 Follow the instructions at that link to install it; then, in the top level of the FunStack repository, execute `stack build` to compile the code and `stack run` to run it.
 Here's an example, assuming `test.fs` contains the program `Pair Inc over`:

     C:\Users\DLosc\FunStack>stack run test.fs 42 5